Developing Your Unique Writing Voice Is Easier Than You Think

 Maybe you can relate.
 Maybe you already have a blog, but everything you write feels soulless and contrived.
 Or maybe you’re just starting out on your blogging adventure and the brilliance just isn’t flowing like you’d hoped it would.
 Most of the time, this has less to do with a lack of good ideas and lots more to do with the lack of a clear voice.

 Believe it or not, this isn’t something that only the most gifted writers have — everyone has a writing voice.
 You might’ve heard that when you’re blogging, you should write the way you speak.
-This is generally true (with some caveats), but that’s often easier said than done too, especially if you’re not really used to writing anything longer than a text message on a regular basis.
+This is generally true (with some caveats), but that’s often easier said than done too, especially if you’re not really used to writing anything longer than an email on a regular basis.
 So, what’s the cure for literary laryngitis?

 Eavesdrop a little on the people around you while you’re on the subway, grocery shopping, or eating at a restaurant.
 Listen to the ways people talk in various settings.
 People can say the exact same thing in a lot of different ways.
 “That was very inappropriate,” and “Dude, that’s messed up,” both convey someone’s displeasure with a situation.
 You can probably even infer a little something about the person who is saying each of these statements.
 That’s because they’re both speaking with a distinct voice that hints at the person’s personality.